omnibenchmark/omni_state_machine/README.md

 ### For CP1

 - In general, instead of controlling all the method execution by the orchestrator, we might want to consider moving to a more decentralized architecture.
 We could use [webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html) for several of these things.
+- We could use something similar to gitlab/github CI definition, declaring "steps".
+- Valid steps: data, filter, method, collection.
+- One such idea is that the orchestrator declares the **constrains** (ReferenceDataset), the canonical ParameterSet, and points to a service where external methods can register themselves as candidates for a round.

+### For OP2

+- What race conditions are we trying to avoid precisely?
+- One solution I see is like this:
+  - Orchestrator closes round (this involves collecting final results for previous round).
+  - Orchestrator triggers dataset, parameter set
+  - Orchestrator announces round open (perhaps webhook ping to receiver?)
+  - Orchestrator clearly announces time-to-end (so that methods can avoid running if end is close)

 ## Notes